From New Jersey to Connecticut

-For me, it was the best decision they made because Connecticut was and still is very dear to my heart.
-I don’t remember anything from Groton but there is one incident from Groton that I have been told about over and over and it concern cowboy boots and poop.
-Around Christmas time I was told we were going to visit my best friend Johnny Giddle.
-Though I was happy about that, I was not happy that I had to first take a nap before the visit.
-Well, in protest of napping I guess I would show my displeasure by “pooping my pants”.
-It doesn’t stop there, I then promptly taking my “poop” and smeared it all over the wall, my crib and into the grooves of my brand new cowboy boots.
-Needless to say, it did not go over too well with my parents and I’m lucky I survived that day and lived to see my 3rd birthday.
-We moved to a nearby town called Montville in 1961 when I was only 4 years old.
-Like many suburban towns in that area I suppose, the neighborhoods were filled with Navy families who were from different parts of the country.
-My best friend was Bubba Hilby whose family was from Mississipi.
+In June 1961, we then moved to a nearby town called Montville when I was only 3 1/2 years old.
+We moved into a small suburban neighborhood filled with new homes being built.
+Like many suburban towns in that area being not far from the Groton Navy Base and General Dynamics that also employed Navy personnel, the neighborhoods were filled with Navy families who were from different parts of the country.
+My best friend at that time was Bubba Hilby whose family was from Mississippi.
 Our birthdays were only a day apart, so our moms would give us joint birthday parties.
-They only other fond memories I have from Montville was a dog we owned called “Cocoa”.
+Life for us was typical for families growing up in suburban America, having fun around the neighborhood playing with my friends, nothing exciting to write about.
+One fond memory I have from Montville is of a dog we owned called “Cocoa”.
 He was a brown boxer that patrolled our yard watching over us.
 I remember he once got into a fight with another dog.
 While the other kids all jumped up on a flatbed truck parked next to my house, I decided it was up to me to break it up.
 I ended up having both dogs bite my knee, ripping open my skin.
 Because of my heroic efforts, I earned a trip to the doctors where I had to get a tetanus shot.
 I ended up punching the nurse because, well shots at the age of 5 or 6, were not very fun.
-Cocoa ended up disappearing one day, he either ran away or was stolen we never found out but we spent months searching for him and never found him.
+Unfortunately, Cocoa ended up disappearing one day.
+He either ran away or was stolen.
+We never found out what happened to him as we spent months searching for him and never found him.
 For years I thought of him wondering whatever became of him.
 If I saw a brown boxer somewhere I would call his name to see if it was him, but it never was, and Cocoa was gone forever.
 It was the first of many experiences I would have in my life with losing a dog, something I never got used to.